serendeepia/serendeepia.github.io/index.md

 <div class="how_col_fill">
 <h3>Life after us</h3><p>
 We are commited to provide solutions that continue to deliver value to your company in the long term.
-We support you re-training the deep learning models, updating your AI roadmap, design ad-hoc training courses for your team and/or help you to to hire the best data science and AI professionals.
+We support you re-training the deep learning models, updating your AI roadmap, design ad-hoc training courses for your team and/or help you to to hire the best Data Science and AI professionals.
 </p></div>

 <div style="clear: both;"></div>